Services2 is a file-system plugin that can list, control and manage the services registered in the system.

 * Show correct executable information in the file list of Total Commander (32 bit) on Windows 64 bit, i.e. file date/time and sizes.
 Services 2.4 always shows the information of the files in C:\Windows\SysWow64 instead of C:\Windows\system32.

-* Unicode capable (I hope this is implemented correctly).
+* Unicode capable (this should be implemented correctly).

 * 64 Bit version of this plugin to use in Total Commander x64.

-* Translation to other languages possible (Danish, German, Hungarian and Italian are included in the package).
+* Translation to other languages possible (Chinese, Danish, Dutch, German, Hungarian, Italian, Polish and Russian are included in the package).

 * Support for custom columns, including default view.